cofacts/rumors-line-bot/README.md

 [Install tesseract-ocr binary](https://github.com/tesseract-ocr/tesseract/wiki) and set `IMAGE_MESSAGE_ENABLED` to `true`.
 If you are going to deploy linebot on heroku, you should [use buildpack](https://github.com/cofacts/rumors-line-bot#tesseract-ocr-on-heroku).

 Note : Linebot will temporarily save both image and tesseract output file in `tmp_image_process` folder every time image message sends in.
-If you develop through `npm run dev`, you should set `autorestart` and `watch` in ecosystem.dev.config.js to false.

 ### Upload image/video